igsb/GestaltMatcher-Arc/README.md

 (link follows soon).\
 This repo also contains snippets of code from insightface (https://github.com/deepinsight/insightface).

-In order to reproduce the results access must be requested to the GestaltMatcher DataBase (GMDB) v1.1.0.
+In order to reproduce the results, access must be requested to the GestaltMatcher DataBase (GMDB) v1.1.0.
 That can be done following this link (https://db.gestaltmatcher.org/documents) if you're affiliated with a medical facility or faculty.